 In the meantime an Act of Parliament was passed in 1822 to remove the bridge’s waterworks that supplied river water to parts of the City, in order to improve navigation.
 At the same time a Parliamentary committee recommended the building of a completely new structure and that finally spurred the City’s Bridge House committee, responsible for its operation, into action.

 A Bill for a new bridge was finally passed in 1823, to be paid for partly by the City of London Corporation and by the Treasury from coal tax, on the condition that it was wider than the previous bridge.
-Despite it not being a winning design it was decided to proceed with Rennie’s rather conservative scheme for a plain, five-span structure, lacking the flair of Waterloo Bridge or engineering innovation of Southwark.
-The work went ahead in 1824 under the supervision of his sons, John Rennie the Younger and George.
+Despite it not being a winning design, it was decided to proceed with Rennie’s rather conservative scheme for a plain, five-span structure, lacking the flair of Waterloo Bridge or engineering innovation of Southwark.
+Rennie had died in 1821, so the work went ahead in 1824 under the supervision of his sons, John Rennie the Younger and George.
+The contractors were Messrs Jolliffe & Banks, with whom the Rennie’s had a long working relationship, including the construction of Waterloo and Southwark Bridges.
 In order to keep the old bridge open for traffic during construction it was decided that the new one should be on a different alignment, about one hundred feet upstream.

 Work began in March 1824 and the foundation stone laid by Lord Mayor John Garratt in June 1825.
 An inscription within the stone, translated from Latin, read: